Amending German competition law for digital regulation23.08.2021

 German competition law

-Modifications in each of these areas have been proposed in a new draft bill on the 10th amendment to the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen (GWB)).
-The draft act was published in January 2020 and is only available in German (GWB 2020).
-However, a supporting text in English explains the proposed changes to the GWB (D’Kart 2020).
+Modifications in each of these areas have been introduced in a new bill on the 10th amendment to the German Act against Restraints of Competition (Gesetz gegen Wettbewerbsbeschränkungen (GWB)).
+The Act was published in January 2021.

 The new GWB is in effect a digital competition regulatory framework, which, among other topics, looks into the market power of digital platforms and proposes revisions to the German merger control regime.
 Other major changes include the implementation of EU Directive 2019/1, which empowers competition authorities to be more effective enforcers and to ensure the proper functioning of the EU’s internal market.